ramigs/strapi-nuxt-article/strapi-nuxt.md

 - Node.js 12.x
 - npm 6.x

-Although not required, a basic knowledge of Strapi, Nuxt.js, and JWT principles is recommended.
+Although not required, a basic knowledge of Strapi, Nuxt.js, and JWT fundamentals is recommended.

 > Disclaimer: this tutorial was written based on Strapi 3.0.1 (stable release)
 > and Nuxt.js 2.12.2.
 It should work on different versions too, but you may need
-> to make some adaptations it here and there.
+> to make some adaptations here and there.

 Let's get started!